heet-kumar/450QuestionDSA_Practise/DSA Question/README.md

 - [x] 1.
 Reverse a String
 - [x] 2.
 Find the maximum and minimum element in an array
 - [x] 3.
 Find the "Kth" max and min element of an array
+- [x] 4.
+Given an array which consists of only 0, 1 and 2.
+Sort the array without using any sorting algo
+- [x] 5.
+Move all the negative elements to one side of the array
+- [x] 6.
+Find the Union and Intersection of the two sorted arrays.